Clase 406: Plot

 Francisco Romero is a small-town teacher who decides to try his luck in Mexico City.
 He joins the faculty of Prep school number 10 "Rosario Castellanos" and soon realizes that his work is more demanding than he expected; in addition to having to prove himself as a teacher, he must prove himself as a human being.

 He will find that, in order to make a difference with his students, he will also have to assume the roles of counselor, psychologist, doctor, and even detective.
 The themes this story deals with are: dropping out of school, teen pregnancy, street gangs, men who abuse their stepdaughters, teenagers forced to work to support their families, and alcoholic parents who lead their children down the same path - that is, problems of a very real nature, experienced by high school students the world over.

 This is also a love story.
 Both students and faculty fall victim to Cupid's random arrows, beginning with Francisco and Adriana (the school counselor) who, nonetheless, must put their hormones on hold long enough to become respected role models in the eyes of their students.
 But their love story is not destined for a happy ending, since Adriana will have to choose between Francisco and her love for her son.

-Francisco will have a second chance at love with Ana Maria, the new English teacher who will become his right arm when dealing with his students and their problems in and out of school.
-Ultimately, however, he will find true love in the arms of Angela, the woman in charge of the school cafeteria.
+Francisco will have a second chance at love with Ana Maria, the new English teacher who will become his partner when dealing with his students and their problems in and out of school.
+Ultimately, however, he find love with Angela, the woman in charge of the school cafeteria.
 She is a working mother whose teenage children Juan David and Sandra attend this same school, and who has managed to keep a fine balance between being a housewife, a working woman, a mother and a lover.

 The school itself occupies center stage in this story, and will become the forum where the main conflicts of the plot will be exposed and resolved, and where Francisco Romero, in his role as teacher, will not only show his students how entertaining learning can be, but will make them understand the importance of respect for authority, of friendship, camaraderie, love, and the values that will guide their conduct as they close the cycle of adolescence and move on to become adults.